 - Function The purpose of the Reps Assembly is to pass on new information, clarify notices that have already been sent to the schools, present Executive and Professional Staff reports, and to present motions from the Executive, individual schools or from an MTA Committee.
 The Reps Assembly may also appoint committees as needed to further the objectives of the MTA. - Who attends?
 Normally, only the elected MTA Reps (or their substitutes) attend Reps Assemblies.
 Only MTA Reps or their substitutes can move motions and vote. - Reimbursements If Reps (or their delegated substitutes) do not have a car, you may take a taxi to and from any in-person Reps Assembly and be reimbursed at the meeting upon presentation of a receipt.
 You may also claim for baby-sitting expenses incurred during any in-person Reps Assembly upon presentation of a receipt.
 Receipts mailed to the MTA office will be reimbursed by cheque.
 These reimbursements do not include General Meetings. - Car Allowance An Attendance Sheet is available that must be signed by every Rep (or substitute) attending an in-person meeting.
 In addition, please sign the Car Allowance Sheet if you drove to any in-person meeting.
-The car allowance is paid at the end of the school year. - Documentation Documentation is usually distributed prior to the Reps Assembly. - Agenda The agenda for every Reps Assembly is sent to schools before each meeting.
-Agenda Guidelines will be distributed before the start of every Reps Assembly.
-The guidelines explain what is on the Reps Assembly Agenda, and space is provided on the guideline sheets for you to note results of votes, amendments to motions, etc., in order to report back to your staff.
+The car allowance is paid at the end of the school year. - Documentation Documentation is usually distributed prior to the Reps Assembly. - Agenda The agenda and any other documents are sent to reps and alternates before each meeting.